drips-network/contracts/README.md

-# Radicle Streaming Contracts
+# Radicle Drips Hub Contracts

+Radicle Drips Hub is the smart contract running the drips and splits ecosystem.

 ## Getting started
-Radicle Streaming uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
+Radicle Drips Hub uses [dapp.tools](https://github.com/dapphub/dapptools) for development.
 Please install the `dapp` client.
 Then, run the following command to install the dependencies:

 ```bash
 make install